-Tesla started laying the groundwork for that transformation long before it announced any solar panel.
+Tesla started laying the groundwork for that transformation long before it announced a single solar panel.
 Critical to using green energy is the ability to store it, and Tesla came up with a way to do just that in the Powerwall.
 First announced in 2015, the Tesla Powerwall serves as a battery to store energy captured by solar panels and tiles.

-The Powerwall stores energy collected from a solar roof or tiles, and even from the electric grid.
+The Powerwall stores energy collected from a solar roof or tiles, or even from the electric grid.
 The stored energy can be used to power a home when there's no sunlight, or when the cost of electricity is higher, such as during the early evening hours.

 While the original Powerwall came at a cost of $3,000 or more, the new and improved Powerwall 2 starts at $5,500, largely because it includes a built-in power inverter.

 This means the unit will convert captured energy from the sun into energy that can actually be used in your home.
-Previously, you would had to buy an inverter separately.
+Previously, you had to buy an inverter separately.

-With its Powerwall in place, Tesla took an even bigger step in becoming a solar power powerhouse in August 2016 when it purchased SolarCity for $2.6 billion.
+With its Powerwall in place, in August 2016 Tesla took an even bigger step in becoming a solar power powerhouse when it purchased SolarCity for $2.6 billion.
 Founded by Elon Musk's cousin, Lyndon Rive, SolarCity specializes in the installation and development of solar panels.
 The SolarCity acquisition was a huge deal for Tesla; with SolarCity under its wing, Tesla can deploy full solar systems, complete with solar roofs, batteries, and so on.

-It's important to reiterate that Tesla has two solar products right now: its more traditional solar panels and the Solar Roof, which looks like standard (yet beautiful) roof shingles, but serve as both roofing and solar panels.
+It's important to reiterate that Tesla has two solar products right now: more traditional solar panels and the Solar Roof, which looks like standard (yet beautiful) roof shingles, but serve as both roofing and solar panels.

 But looks will only take you so far, and Tesla has made its solar solutions functional, too.